stretch0/gatsby-sandbox/README.md

   }
 }

 ```
-4) Notice `imageData` is returning null when it should return an optimised version of the remote image from unsplash
+4) Notice `product.items[i].featuredImage` is null.
+This should return the same image data that is returned on `item.featuredImg`.